-[This has been my most popular blog post for 5 years running.
+[Update December 2023: This has been my most popular blog post for 6 years running.
 If you're reading this now, pop a comment below letting me know what brought you here today.]
 Peeling back the layers of an onion.
 It’s a metaphor for life and growth that might not be perfect but never gets old.
 As you might know, my life has been dedicated to mind-body healing.
 Growth on a deep level.
 Investigating those things that hold us all back from getting the life and love we want.
 The most poignant part of the onion metaphor for me is that peeling onions can sting and make you cry.
 With every layer of adult defenses we peel back, we can potentially face great pain and lots of tears.
-But it’s worth it, because life, just like an onion, is so tasty when it's outer layer has been peeled way and we decide to use it in a way that is totally different from how it started.
+But it’s worth it, because life, just like an onion, is so tasty when its outer layer has been peeled way and we decide to use it in a way that is totally different from how it started.
 With life, it seems it’s only in the unpeeling (discovering), chopping (analyzing), and making us cry (healing) that we learn, grow, and become our true selves.
 Is it uncomfortable?
 Hell yes, just like peeling and chopping an onion can be.
 Is it worth the discomfort?
 For me, yes.

 Because for me, the best and worst part is this: Unlike an onion, we humans always seem to have another layer to peel back.
 Even when we think we’re “done”—Haha!
 No way.
 Our next lessons and learnings will come, bringing with them one more layer, more crying, and more opportunities to dig deeper toward our core.
 The result can only be good.
 One thing I learned from EMDR therapy is that every time something makes me cry, it’s a thing that I have not fully faced and resolved yet—another layer of childhood trauma and adult defenses.
 I would get SO excited—and I still do!—when a thought or a memory makes me cry.
 I know something has healed when I can talk about it or even think about it without it making me cry.
 Just today, I was talking about losing my Grandma only two years ago, and I cried so suddenly.
 I realized after she died that she had been my greatest source of emotional support for decades.
 And the fact that she is gone hurts me greatly.
 I’m crying now, even as I type those words.
 There’s a lot there--a lot in that relationship that I need and want to explore so that I can dig into my next layer of onion, my next layer of healing.
 Right now, I know that the crying has something to do with her unshakable belief in me—and her undying belief that I am a writer.
 “You ARE a writer,” she’d say, every time she got one of my many hand-written letters.
 “I just don’t know how you make such simple things sound so beautiful!”
 She kept everything I ever wrote to her.
 Knowing that she savored them when she felt lonely (which was often) or alone (which was even more often) made me feel that at least maybe I eased something for her in some small way, just like she eased so many things for me over the years, in both small and big ways.
 She sat through many a teary phone call as I cried through another layer of healing, listening and actually doing an amazing job of understanding me.
 There is so much to this latest layer of my onion, it might take me years to get through.
 All I know is that I am finally dedicated to being honest with myself about my deepest needs and desires.
 It wasn't always so.
 Does anyone else do this?
 Do we lie to ourselves to avoid peeling back the layers we most need to peel back, taking the “easy” route that just happens to not be the route we need?
 I'm fascinated, simply fascinated, by how the whole body-mind-emotions continuum works, and how all these layers represent distance between our current life and our real, authentic spirit.
 So I’m going to keep peeling.
 Crying and stomping my feet and feeling utter despair, but peeling all the same, through the fear and fury.
 The result is bound to be a tasty dish, with all that damn onion, peeled and chopped and ready to dive into with gusto.

-9 Comments
+10 Comments

 Sara H.